PacketAnglers/Hello_ACT/README.md

 zsh
 ```

-from the terminal.
-You should land at a prompt like below:
+From the terminal, you should land at a (zsh) prompt like below:

 ``` text
 ➜  /workspace git:(main) ✗